-ATN's mission is to provide the most extensive workforce training, technical assistance, and engineering services in order to improve Alabama business and industry.
-Recognized as the Alabama center for the National Institute of Standards and Technology (NIST) Manufacturing Extension Partnership (MEP), ATN collaborates with manufacturers providing resources, guidance, and technology.
+ATN's mission is to provide the most extensive workforce training, technical assistance, and engineering services in order to improve Alabama's business and industry

+Institute of Standards and Technology (NIST) Manufacturing Extension Partnership (MEP), ATN collaborates with manufacturers providing resources, guidance, and technology.
 In addition, ATN provides pre-planned workshops in a range of formats, including in-person and online.
 Further, the network offers customized workplace training covering an array of topics that may be requested.

-In addition to providing excellent opportunities for incumbent workers across Alabama, ATN is a vital asset to employers.
-The network provides additional high-quality instruction to the state workforce and delivers flexible and responsive training opportunities through its classes and workshops, strengthening industry and raising economic prosperity across the state.
+In addition to providing excellent opportunities for incumbent workers across Alabama, ATN is a vital asset to employers in the state.
+The network provides additional high-quality instruction to the state workforce and delivers flexible and responsive training opportunities through its classes and workshops, strengthening industry and raising economic prosperity across Alabama and beyond.